MrPeterManda/meta-ai-workshop/workshop-app/README.md

-Here's the revised README without emojis and citations:

-***

 # Meta AI Workshop: Build Production-Ready AI Applications

 **Welcome, Builder!** You're about to transform a simple web app into a powerful AI-integrated platform using Meta's Llama models.
 By the end of this workshop, you'll have deployed real AI features that companies pay thousands for—all using free, open-source tools.